stuc2010/jenkins-playground/README.md

 # C++ Builder
 This repository is to demonstrate skills in Vagrant, Ansible, and Jenkins.
-It simulates a very simple (and not very secure) C++ build server using Vagrant to supply a Linux Virtual Machine and Ansible to install and configure an HTTP instance of Jenkins.
+It simulates a very simple (and not very secure) C++ build server using Vagrant to supply a Linux Virtual Machine and Ansible to install and configure an HTTP instance of Jenkins and expose it on port 58080 of the host machine.

+Whilst it will automatically install Jenkins you will need to follow the post installation steps defined [here](https://www.jenkins.io/doc/book/installing/#setup-wizard) to make use of the server.

-It has a simple Jenkins job which can:
+The repository also contains a simple example Jenkins job which can:
 1. Pull a C++ code repository on GitHub
 2. Run the required unit tests
 3. Compile and package the code